Linking OHSU, the medical community, and the people of the Pacific Northwest

 Our history at OHSU

-In 1995 the DCH transport teams for the pediatric and neonatal units merged to form the DCH PANDA Team.
+In 1995 the Doernbecher Children's Hospital transport teams for the pediatric and neonatal units merged to form the DCH PANDA Team.
 The Emergency Communication Center took over the role of DCH PANDA Dispatch in 1998.
 PANDA achieved the CAMTS certification in 2009.

 Regional Hospital is ready when the unexpected happens

 When chaos hits, facilities could be overwhelmed and EMS systems need coordination.
 Regional Hospital provides order.
-In the critical hours after a mass casualty incident, Regional Hospital based in Portland, OR provides crisis coordination for paramedics and local hospitals.
-Our roles in Mass Casualty Incidents are:
+In the critical hours after a mass casualty incident, Regional Hospital, based in Portland, Oregon, provides crisis coordination for paramedics and local hospitals.
+Our roles in mass casualty incidents are: